Advancing Parameter Efficiency in Fine-tuning via Representation Editing: Related Work

 \section{Related Work}

-\citet{ding2022delta} categorize the PEFT methods into three groups according to the operations on the learnable parameters: addition-based, specification-based, and reparameterization-based methods.
+Existing PEFT methods can be broadly classified into three categories \cite{ding2022delta}, each characterized by the particular parts of parameters that they tune efficiently: addition-based, specification-based, and reparameterization-based methods.

-Addition-based methods introduce additional components for training based on the foundation model.
-Specifically, \citet{houlsby2019parameter,stickland2019bert,karimi2021compacter} and \citet{Rckl2020AdapterDropOT} inject learnable bottleneck neural modules to the transformer layers. \citet{brown2020language} and \citet{Shin2020ElicitingKF} found that by concatenating some discrete tokens before the input text, the performance of the model can be improved without updating parameters.
-However, manually designing prompts requires a lot of effort, and the optimization problem in discrete space is relatively more difficult.
-Therefore, the subsequent works \cite{Lester2021ThePO, Li2021PrefixTuningOC, Wu2023ParameterEM, Wang2023MultitaskPT} replace these discrete tokens with continuous vectors in front of the embedding layer or various hidden layers, also known as soft prompts, and optimize them through simple gradient descent.
+Addition-based methods perform fine-tuning by integrating additional lightweight learnable components into foundational models.
+More specifically, \citet{houlsby2019parameter,stickland2019bert,karimi2021compacter} and \citet{Rckl2020AdapterDropOT} proposed the integration of learnable bottleneck neural modules into the transformer layers. \citet{brown2020language} and \citet{Shin2020ElicitingKF} found that the models' performance could be enhanced by appending discrete tokens (or prompts) at the beginning of the input texts without modifying the models' parameters.
+However, the manual creation of such prompts demands substantial effort, and optimization in a discrete space is comparatively more challenging.
+Consequently, later studies substituted these discrete tokens with continuous vectors, also referred to as soft prompts, which can be optimized using the gradient descent algorithm \cite{Lester2021ThePO, Li2021PrefixTuningOC, Wu2023ParameterEM, Wang2023MultitaskPT}.

-Specification-based methods do not introduce any new parameters in the model, and they sparsely select part of the foundation model parameters for adjustment and freeze other parameters.
-Among them, \citet{Lee2019WhatWE} adjusts the model parameters of the last few layers of BERT and RoBERTa.
-BitFit \cite{BenZaken2021BitFitSP} fine-tunes the model by only optimizing the bias terms inside the model.
-Unlike both of these methods, which manually specify the parameters that need to be adjusted in the network, \citet{guo2020parameter} and \citet{Zhao2020MaskingAA} use the learnable mask to dynamically select the parameters that need to be adjusted.
+Specification-based methods achieve parameter-efficient fine-tuning by designating a subset of parameters for modification while leaving the remaining parameters untouched.
+Within this category, \citet{Lee2019WhatWE} suggested a method to exclusively update the parameters in certain top layers of BERT and RoBERTa.
+BitFit \cite{BenZaken2021BitFitSP}, on the other hand, fine-tunes a model by only optimizing the bias terms used in the model.
+Contrary to these methods that pre-determine which parameters should be altered, \citet{guo2020parameter} and \citet{Zhao2020MaskingAA} implemented a learnable masking strategy to automatically choose the parameters for tuning.